 Plan of the bar.
 Hermansen 1982, fig. 109.

 On the floor is a black-and-white mosaic, made when the bar was installed.
 It was placed on top of a black-and-white geometric mosaic.
 To the south-east of the bar counter are two grotesque, dancing figures.
 One has a large phallus.
 In their hands are sticks.
 The scene is based on Egyptian examples.
 In front of the door to the backroom is Venus holding a mirror, accompanied by a winged amorino who is holding her girdle.
-The theme and location suggest that the backroom of the bar was used for prostitution.
-To the south-west of the central basin are two pancratiasts (boxers-wrestlers).
+The theme and location have been taken as a indication that the backroom of the bar was used for prostitution.
+To the south-west of the central basin are two pancratiasts, boxers-wrestlers.
 Between them is a palm branch, the symbol of victory.
 To their right is a chalice.
 Their names are above their heads: